 Mohammad Rashidian Principal Investigator, Dana-Farber Cancer Institute Assistant Professor, Harvard Medical School

 Dr. Rashidian studies trafficking of the immune cells in the tumor microenvironment and how the immune system responds to cancer and cancer treatment.
-He is interested in immunology, imaging, and chemical biology.
-He started the Rashidian Lab at the Dana-Farber Cancer Institute in summer of 2019.
+Mohammad is interested in immunology, imaging, and chemical biology.
+He started his lab at the Dana-Farber Cancer Institute in summer of 2019.

 Léa Berland MD PhD Student

 Léa is a student from the MD PhD French program INSERM.
 She finished her third year of medicine in Nice Sophia Antipolis Medical School and is currently in Master 2 of Immunology at La Sorbonne, University of Paris.
 She previously completed a research internship to study the response of lung cancer patients to immunotherapy in Nice, France, before completing another internship in Dr. Calin's team at MD Anderson, Houston.
 To be at the heart of scientific discovery and at the cutting edge of medicine would be her dearest wish; with research, it is possible to excel in medical practice in order to provide the best care to patients.

 Soheil is a PhD student in Molecular Genetics.
 His primary research interest is in immunology, especially autoimmune disease.
 He has finished his MSc in IAU-Science and Research Branch, Tehran, and is currently a PhD student there.
 In the past few years, Soheil has published several papers mostly focusing on “pemphigus”, a devastating autoimmune disease.
 He is now working on developing novel treatments for autoimmune diseases.

 Safak Uslu MD-PhD student